Barkhausen noise from formation of 360$^{\circ}$ domain walls in disordered permalloy thin films: Computational methods

 Our micromagnetic simulations are performed using the GPU-accelerated simulation code mumax3~\cite{Vansteenkiste2014}.
 Typically, micromagnetic simulations rely on the dynamical approach where the magnetization dynamics is governed by the Landau-Lifshitz-Gilbert equation, written as

 where $\vec M=M_s\hat{m}$ is the magnetization vector, $M_s$ is the saturation magnetization, $\hat m = m_x \hat x + m_y \hat y + m_z \hat z$ is the unit vector pointing along the magnetization, $\gamma$ is the gyromagnetic ratio of electron, $\alpha$ is the Gilbert damping constant, and $\vec H_\mathrm {eff}$ is the effective field.
-The total energy of the system (and hence $\vec H_\mathrm {eff}$) consists of contributions from exchange, demagnetization, and Zeeman energies.
+The total energy of the system (and hence $\vec H_\mathrm {eff}$) consists of contributions from exchange, demagnetization, and Zeeman terms as described in detail in the Supplemental Material~\cite{SM}.
 Due to the vanishing magnetocrystalline anisotropy of \py, the anisotropy energy is neglected here, that is the magnetocrystalline anisotropy constants are set to zero.